Negative gearing: Overview

 The investor must be able to fund any shortfall until the asset is sold or until the investment becomes positively geared.
 The different tax treatment of planned ongoing losses and possible future capital gains affects the investor's final return.
 In countries that tax capital gains at a lower rate than income, it is possible for an investor to make a loss overall before taxation but a small gain after taxpayer subsidies.

 Some countries, including Australia and Japan, allow unrestricted use of negative gearing losses to offset income from other sources.
-Several other Organisation for Economic Co-operation and Development countries, including the United States of America, New Zealand, Germany, Sweden, Canada, and France, allow loss offsetting with some restrictions.
+Several other OECD countries, including the USA, New Zealand, Germany, Sweden, Canada and France, allow loss offsetting with some restrictions.
 Applying tax deductions from negatively geared investment housing to other income is not permitted in the United Kingdom or the Netherlands.
 With respect to investment decisions and market prices, other taxes such as stamp duties and capital gains tax may be more or less onerous in those countries, increasing or decreasing the attractiveness of residential property as an investment.

 A negatively-geared investment property will generally remain negatively geared for several years, when the rental income will have increased with inflation to the point that the investment is positively geared (the rental income is greater than the interest cost).

 The tax treatment of negative gearing (also termed "rental loss offset against other income") varies.
 For example: